DeeStarks/python_tips_lookup/README.md

 > #### NOTE:
 > - Make sure to use postgres database, as some features used in this project supports only postgres.
-> - Setup rabbitmq for job scheduling.
+> - Setup rabbitmq for message queueing.
 Find out how to install rabbitmq [here](https://www.rabbitmq.com/download.html)

 - Setup virtual environment using using `virtualenv` or `pipenv` or any other.
 - Create a `.env` file in the base directory - (`tips_navigator`), copy/paste the following fields, set them up and add their respective values.